 - · At sunrise the lighting will be adjusted before sunrise - Time before sunrise at 1h 0m before sunrise, the following adjustment will be made: - Dim level full brilliance will be restored (100%)

-5.2.5.
+5.2.4.
 TX port settings

 The VE.Direct-TX port can be used to send a signal to an external device.
 For example to send a PWM signal to dim a streetlight.
-To use the TX port, a VE.Direct TX digital output cable is needed.